typhoon-data-org/typhoon-orchestrator/README.md

 ### Edges: Connecting nodes together

 We have seen how to define functions and nodes, but how do they fit together?
-How do we adapt the out put of one to the input of the other We connect them together by defining edges (keeping with the graph terminology) in YAML and use transformation functions to adapt input to output.
+How do we adapt the output of one to the input of the other We connect them together by defining edges (keeping with the graph terminology) in YAML and use transformation functions to adapt input to output.

 Assume we have two nodes: send_data and write_data.
 Send_data sends batches made up of a tuple with (file_name, string_data), and write_data takes a BytesIO buffer in a parameter named data and the path where it has to be written to in a parameter named path.
 The edge would be defined as follows: